Top Things to Do in Sri Lanka With a Toddler

 Bentota, Hikkaduwa, Unawatuna and Galle are well known beach destinations on the southern coast.
 A new highway can take you from Colombo to Galle in a quick 90 minutes.
 The local Galle Road is a longer, slower route but is more scenic and has small towns along the way for breaking up the drive.

+This is the are to visit when you need a break from sightseeing, and where you’ll find the most for kids to do.
 We based ourselves in Hikkaduwa but got the flavor of the other beach towns by making day trips.

 The beaches offer glistening water, crashing waves and soft, yellow sand and are great for taking walks on in the morning and evening.
 You won’t find lifeguards, but the beaches surrounded by reefs were calm enough for sage playing and swimming, especially at low tide.
 The sun is too hot for the beach at midday so we relaxed by the pool or explored the small shops, restaurants and spas in Hikkaduwa and Unawatuna.